Applications & referrals accepted year round!

 Attendance is voluntary and there is no cost to participate.

 There are prizes and incentives for attendance.
-Transportation, meals and babysitting are provided.
+Transportation and meals are provided, and support for babysitting is possible..

 Every group is lead by a diverse team consisting of peers, elders and teachers.

 All families who complete the program will receive a certificate.